poldham/dsir/README.md

 We want to start by obtaining a count because even though we are working with summary records the data gets big… fast.
 For example, the summary records for 2.4 million summary records for South Africa take up 45Gb.
 So, let’s not blow up the laptop by accident.

-We use `dsi_count()` for this.
+We use `dsi_count()` to generate counts.
 Note that the default database for all functions is ‘nuccore’.

 ``` r
 library(dsir)